 Introduction to mental health

-Mental health determines how you think, feel and act.
+Mental health affects how you think, feel and act.
 Good mental health is when you feel positive about yourself and cope well with the everyday pressures.
-If you experience issues dealing with everyday problems, it could be a sign of a mental health problem and should be addressed immediately.
+If you have issues dealing with everyday problems, it could be a sign of a mental health problem and should be addressed immediately.

 Mental health problems

 Anyone can suffer from mental health problems.
-While certain individuals or groups are more vulnerable, no one is immune to poor mental health.
+Some people are more vulnerable, but no one is immune to poor mental health.

 People with mental health problems often face stigma, which can prevent them from seeking help and hinder their recovery.